BestCactus/Dowy/README.md

-TODO

-# DOWY - Local YouTube Downloader for PowerShell
+# DOWY - Local 4K YouTube Downloader for PowerShell

-IMPORTANT: When pasting the YouTube link, there mustn't be any `&` characters.
-PowerShell treats them as separators between commands.
-This would result in two commands and break the arguments system.
-To counter this, use quotation marks `' '` or `" "` It is worth noting, that YouTube doesn't have this character in the identifier, TODO.
+High quality YouTube downloader for Windows CMD and PowerShell.
+Download any video with up to 4K resolution and 256kbps audio bitrate.
+Lots of customization, handy features and

+IMPORTANT: When pasting the YouTube link, it is RECOMMENDED to use quotation marks(`''`).
+If there are any `&` characters, it will break.
+That's how PowerShell works, there's nothing I can do about it.

+## Install:

+    Currently little complicated

+## Usage:

+## License: